The Bellevue Gold Project (Bellevue Gold 100%) A Forgotten Treasure.

 The Bellevue Lode Systems form a continuous 4 km mineralised system of high grade quartz lodes in a shear corridor within the Mount Goode Basalt.
 Mineralisation is shear controlled and associated with high pyrrhotite content, minor chalcopyrite and fine-grained visible gold.

-Within the lode system, there are 5 currently known high grade structural domains, Bellevue Lode, Deacon Lode, Tribune Lode, Viago Lode and the Southern Belle Lode.
-Currently, defined systems are all located in the top 600m from surface and no drilling or testing has occurred below this horizon.
+Within the lode system, there are 5 currently known high grade lodes; Bellevue Lode, Deacon Lode, Tribune Lode, Viago Lode and the Southern Belle Lode.
+Currently, defined lodes are all located in the top 600m from surface and no drilling or testing has occurred below this horizon.